Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

 It was challenging to choose the right order of presenting the material so that it flows smoothly.
-Thus, let’s first examine the structure and initialization of the static data for the new `SEEState` class.
+So, let’s first examine the structure and initialization of the static data for the new `SEEState` class.
 The rest will be overgrown with details in the course of this part.

 ```
 struct see_context